mhaack/mh-site/src/posts/2022-11-22-the-moving-spiders.md

 ## Hardware assembly

-The wiring of the electronic parts is straightforward.
-For the small motors normally no extra power source is needed.
-The L298 dual motor board can be directly connected with 5V and GND of the ESP board.
+The wiring of electronic parts is straightforward.
+For the small motors, usually no extra power source is required.
+The L298 dual motor board can be directly connected to the 5V and GND of the ESP board.
 Additionally, 4 wires are needed to control the motors.
-A forward and a reverse signal is needed for each motor.
+A forward and reverse signal is needed for each motor.
 These must be connected to the digital pins of the ESP board.

-The motors are connected to the L298 dual motor board and powered that as well.
+The motors are also powered by the L298 dual motor board directly.

 Here is my prototype:
 {% image "/images/halloween-spiders2.jpg", "the first prototype" "x-small"%}